 Who is on the Cambridge Immigration Law team?

 Owner Ellen Sullivan has practiced immigration law for 15 years during four Presidential administrations.
 Licensed in Massachusetts, Ellen can practice immigration law nationwide.
-Associate Attorney Pedro Delgado works closely with Ellen and their clients on legal matters.
-Our amazing management team, Office Manager Peter Rich and Office Assistant Marian Alcocer, ensure clients feel connected to their attorneys and have a transparent sense of the progress toward resolution of their legal matters.
+Associate Attorney Katie Horigan works closely with Ellen and their clients on legal matters.
+Our amazing management team, Office Manager Peter Rich and Office Assistants Marian Alcocer and Elisabeth Clagett, ensure clients feel connected to their attorneys and have a transparent sense of the progress toward resolution of their legal matters.
 To learn more about our team, visit the Our Team page.

 Do you represent clients outside of Cambridge, Massachusetts?

 Yes!
 Attorney Sullivan’s Massachusetts law license authorizes her to practice federal immigration law nationwide.
 Ellen regularly represents clients who live all over the United States and who are immigrating to the United States through U.S. embassy applications.
 We also represent clients at USCIS hearings around the United States.
 However, we also take great joy in our connection to the Cambridge community where we work, live, and raise our families, and we love to work with clients who are also our neighbors in our community.